 Besides, the bible is clear and adamant that the dead cannot contact the living, whether through a medium or not, because they are dead.
-“For the living know that they will die, but the dead know nothing, and they have no more reward; but the memory of them is lost.
-Their love and their hate and their envy have already perished, and they have no more for ever any share in all that is done under the sun” (Eccles 9:5-6).
+“For the living know that they shall die; but the dead know not any thing, neither have they any more a reward; for the memory of them is forgotten.
+Also their love, and their hatred, and their envy, is now perished; neither have they any more a portion for ever in any thing that is done under the sun” (Eccles 9:5-6).

 The Real Spirit World

 In contrast to John Edward and the modern-day psychics, there are records of people who could communicate with the spirit world.
 This spirit world is not one of make-believe or fantasy or myth; it is real, and is very dangerous to meddle with.
 The bible gives us examples of people possessed by demons, and whose lives consequently have been, as it were, hell; tormented beings who were made deaf, dumb, crippled, epileptic, lunatic, or superhumanly strong.
 They were not able to get free of these devils but had to be set free by some other person who possessed the authority of God to deliver them (some examples can be found in Mark 5:1-20; 9:14-29; Luke 13:11-17).
 The spirits in this realm are all intensely and totally evil, all hostile to God and humankind, and all possess immense power, some more so than others.
 They are fallen angels, spirits who rebelled against God and who were cast out of heaven to earth, and who await with absolute dread the return of Jesus Christ, at which time they will all be cast into the Lake of Fire which has been prepared for them.
 Their leader is Satan, also known biblically as Lucifer, Beelzebub, Belial, the Great Red Dragon, the prince of the power of the air, and other names.
 He is known by many names outside of scripture as well, most of which I’m unfamiliar with, but Baphomet seems to be a prominent one.
 And there are degrees of power and authority among them.
-The Apostle Paul warns “For we are not contending against flesh and blood, but against the principalities, against the powers, against the world rulers of this present darkness, against the spiritual hosts of wickedness in the heavenly places” (Eph 6:12).
+The Apostle Paul warns “For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places” (Eph 6:12).

 Satan loves it when we stupid humans joke about him, sing songs about hell, dress up in black clothing with skulls and other symbols of death and horror, and mock him as a mischievous little imp dressed in red, with a forked tail, and carrying a pitchfork.
 By so doing we blind ourselves to the reality of his existence, which suits him, because despite their power, the demons’ main weapon against humanity is deception.
 And while we have this deadly fascination with the occult, demons, ghosts, séances, psychics, mediums, witchcraft, necromancers, tarot cards, gory and terrifying horror stories and movies, and so on, we remain susceptible to his deceptions and even make ourselves vulnerable to demon possession.